Skip to content

 • Defer all inbound travel to Israel and the Palestinian Territories amid heightened regional tensions.

-• Defer travel to and transit through Bahrain, Iraq, Kuwait, Jordan, Oman, Qatar, Saudi Arabia, and the United Arab Emirates (UAE) until 13 March amid risk of further targeted Iranian retaliatory attacks, and related airspace closures, flight cancellations, and disruption.
+• Business-critical travel to, transit through Bahrain, Iraq, Jordan, Kuwait, Oman, Qatar, Saudi Arabia, Syria and the United Arab Emirates (UAE) may be possible accounting for a credible risk of rapid resumption of hostilities, related airspace closures, flight cancellations and disruption.
+Closely monitor regional developments, maintain flexible itineraries.

-• Defer all travel to Lebanon until further notice amid the intensification of Israeli air campaigns, ground operations in the south, and broader regional instability.
+• Defer all travel to Lebanon until further notice amid intensification of Israeli air campaigns, ground operations in the south, and broader regional instability.
+People in Lebanon should evacuate using commercial options while they are available.

 • Travel to Azerbaijan can proceed with increased levels of caution and readiness due to regional hostilities.

-• Travel to Türkiye can continue with standard security precautions.
+• Travel to and transit through Türkiye can continue with standard security precautions.

 • Defer all travel to Yemen until further notice.